jenkinsci/kubernetes-plugin/README.md

 # Generic Setup
 ### Prerequisites
 * A running Kubernetes cluster
-* An instances of Jenkins installed
+* A Jenkins instance installed
 * The Jenkins Kubernetes plugin installed

 It first should be noted that the main reason to use the global pod template definition is to migrate a huge corpus of